GiuliaSolinas/gsolinas/content/authors/admin/_index.md

 - Visitors
 ---

 I am an assistant professor at the [Institute for Strategy, Technology, and Innovation](https://www.en.isto.bwl.uni-muenchen.de/index.html) of the [Munich School of Management (LMU Munich)](https://www.bwl.uni-muenchen.de/index.html) (in maternity leave since June 2022).
 My research explores how organizations coordinate their tasks to manage innovation and digitization.
 Empirically, I focus on the pharmaceutical industry and micro-finance platforms.
-In my free time, I enjoy hiking and cycling.
-I am a pizza lover.
+When not busy researching, I enjoy hiking and cycling with my family.
+I am a pizza and golden retriever lover.